Detection effectiveness

 Most programmes mix incompatible numbers into one slide.
 A clearer model groups metrics into four families, each with a different decision use.
 Together they answer the question: can we bet on this detection set under current operating conditions?
 That framing connects naturally to a Detection System of Record because it is the only place the families stay traceable to the same use cases and owners.

-- Producer and pipeline health — whether the data path can carry the signal the operational layer depends on (often where silent failure hides).
+• Producer and pipeline health — whether the data path can carry the signal production depends on (often where silent failure hides).

-- Operational — alert usefulness, time-to-meaningful-triage, incident conversion, and sustained performance over time.
+• Production outcomes — alert usefulness, time-to-meaningful-triage, incident conversion, and sustained field performance over time.

 If you are measuring only one family, the metric will lie politely: high mapping with weak outcomes still looks defensible in a static deck until an incident tests it.
 Leadership decisions should be conditioned on the weakest family, not the strongest.